harmon25/react_surface/README.md

 ## Client Setup

-Create a components object to be passed into the hook generation function
+Create a components object to be passed into the hook generation function.
+Do not attempt to use `React.Suspense` with server rendered components until ReactDOMServer supports `Suspense`.

 *It is recommended to create a module that exports all your components.*